TrycsPublic/Chromebook/README.md

 The redacted repo powers the redacted site, and it is what you will use to host a redacted redacted or mirror.

-You can either download already compiled binaries, or compile the Collab3 repository yourself.
+You can either download already compiled binaries, or compile the redacted repository yourself.
 Compilation instructions are provided in the BUILDING.md file.

 redacted was coded and written by[redacted][redacted][redacted]...
 And maybe